Travel guide

 eSIM vs. local Romanian SIM card

-The other major advantage of the eSIM is that you keep your Spanish number active at the same time, because the phone works in dual mode: your usual line for calls and bank SMS, and the eSIM for data.
+The other big advantage of the eSIM is that you keep your Spanish number active at the same time, because your phone works in dual mode: your usual line for calls and bank SMS, and the eSIM for data.
 With a physical SIM, you'd have to choose.
-If you want to understand how your line coexists with the eSIM, check out our guide on how dual SIM works, and if you're interested in a complete comparison, here we compare eSIM versus physical SIM.
+If you want to understand how data roaming works and how it differs from a local eSIM, check out our guide on what data roaming is, and if you're interested in a complete comparison with other physical options, here we compare the international chip versus the eSIM.

-Indicative data prices in Romania
+Estimated data prices in Romania

-Travel eSIM prices are very competitive and start from around $0.85 per GB for large plans.
-Compared to roaming outside your European bundle, which can be around €10-20 per day for uncontrolled rates, the difference is enormous.
+Travel eSIM prices are very competitive, especially the larger the GB plan you choose.
+Compared to roaming outside your European bundle, which skyrockets without warning as soon as your operator charges you off-tariff, the difference is abysmal.
 This table summarizes typical options for Romania:

-Option Indicative Price Convenience Risk of surprise
+Option Estimated Price Convenience Risk of Surprise

-Travel eSIM (data) From ~ $0.85/GB High (1 minute) None (set price)
+Travel eSIM (data) Fixed price according to plan High (1 minute) None (fixed price)

-Roaming outside bundle €10-20/day High High
+Roaming outside bundle Skyrockets uncontrollably High High

 Local prepaid SIM Cheap but with paperwork Low (queue, registration) Medium